dtodd-wipeos/Ebay-WooCommerce-Shim/readme.md

 1. Ensure that you have [Pipenv](https://github.com/pypa/pipenv) installed, in addition to Python 3.8
 1. Install the necessary dependencies, this will also create a virtualenv to work from - `$ pipenv install`
 1. Enter the virtualenv - `$ pipenv shell`
-1. Copy the `creds.example` file to `creds.sandbox` and fill out the access keys
+1. Copy the `credentials/creds.example` file to `credentials/creds.sandbox` and fill out the access keys
+    * To use production credentials: Copy the `credentials/creds.example` file to `credentials/creds.production` and fill out the access keys
-1. Start the server with `./bin/run-local.sh`
+5. Start the server with `./run.sh sandbox`
+    * To use production credentials instead: `./run.sh production`

 ### Production

 1. Ensure that you have [Docker](https://www.docker.com) installed, and that your user is in the `docker` group
-1. Copy the `creds.example` file to `creds.production` and fill out the access keys
+1. Copy the `credentials/creds.example` file to `credentials/creds.production` and fill out the access keys
-1. Build and start the docker container with `./build.sh`
+1. Build and start the docker container with `./build-container.sh`
-    * Subsequent launches can be accomplished with `./run.sh`, which won't spend the time to build
+    * Subsequent launches can be accomplished with `./run-container.sh`, which won't spend the time to build

+The container is hardcoded to use the production credentials.
+Alter `CMD` line of the Dockerfile to change that to `sandbox` if you wish and rebuild.